 Rickmer Rickmers

-Rickmer Rickmers – historical sailing ship that serves as a museum.
+Rickmer Rickmers – a historic sailing ship that serves as a museum.

-The Rickmer Rickmers is a three-masted ship that has been anchored as a museum ship in the Hamburg harbor at the Landungsbrücken since 1983.
-It was built in 1896 at the Rickmers shipyard in Bremerhaven and initially served as a transport vessel for goods such as rice and bamboo between Europe and Asia.
-Over time, the barque changed ownership and name several times, sailed under different flags, and was also used as a training ship.
-Today, the Rickmer Rickmers offers its visitors a real insight into the maritime history of times past.
+The Rickmer Rickmers is a three-masted ship that has been docked as a museum ship in Hamburg's harbor at the Landungsbrücken since 1983.
+It was built in 1896 at the Rickmers shipyard in Bremerhaven and initially served as a cargo ship transporting goods such as rice and bamboo between Europe and Asia.
+Over time, the bark changed ownership and name several times, sailed under different flags, and was used as a training ship, among other things.
+Today, the Rickmer Rickmers offers visitors a genuine insight into the maritime history of bygone times.

 What makes the Rickmer Rickmers so special?

-After being commissioned in 1896, it completed numerous commercial voyages, including trips to Hong Kong and Chile.
+After its commissioning in 1896, it undertook numerous trading voyages, including to Hong Kong and Chile.
 During World War I, the ship was seized by Portugal and later used as a British auxiliary ship under the name "Flores."
-After the war, it served the Portuguese Navy as the training ship "Sagres" and won the international sailing regatta Tall Ships' Race in 1958.
-In this competition, large sailing ships from around the world compete against each other, focusing not just on the race but also on cultural exchange and promoting youth work in maritime activities.
+After the war, it served the Portuguese Navy as a training ship called "Sagres" and won the international sailing regatta Tall Ships' Race in 1958.
+This event features tall ships from all over the world competing against each other, focusing not only on competition but also on cultural exchange and promoting youth work in sailing.
 In 1983, the Rickmer Rickmers returned to Hamburg, was restored, and converted into a museum.

-On board, you can explore the authentically restored areas such as the crew and officers' quarters, the galley, and the impressive engine room.
-It is particularly exciting to see the different types of propulsion the ship used over the years: sail, steam, and diesel.
+On board, you can explore the authentically restored areas such as the crew and officer quarters, the galley, and the impressive engine room.
+It is particularly fascinating to see the various types of propulsion the ship has utilized over the years: sail, steam, and diesel.

-For adventure seekers, there is the opportunity, under professional guidance, to climb the rigging, which includes the masts, sails, lines, and yards, and enjoy a unique view of the Hamburg harbor from a height of 35 meters.
+For adventure seekers, there is an opportunity to climb the rigging, which includes the masts, sails, lines, and booms under expert guidance and enjoy a unique view of the Hamburg harbor from a height of 35 meters.

-Insider tip: After your visit, you can settle down in the ship's own restaurant.
+Insider tip: After your visit, you can settle down in the on-board restaurant.
 Enjoy traditional North German dishes in a maritime atmosphere.

 The most beautiful impressions of the Rickmer Rickmers.